The Category of Hypergroups: seeking for a generalized version of Abelian Categories: Hypergroups

 A hypergroup is said to be \textbf{commutative or abelian} if \item $(x,y,z)\in\Pi$ if and only if $(y,x,z)\in\Pi$. \end{enumerate} \end{definition}

-For multi structures (hyperstructures), there are various sorts of ``substrucutre'' that one can consider.
-For simplicity, we will deal with the two ones below.
-For more details, we suggest \cite{ribeiro2016functorial}, \cite{ribeiroanel}, \cite{golzio2018brief} or even \cite{massouros2021overview}.
+For multi-structures/hyper-structures, there are various sorts of ``substructure'' that one can consider.
+For simplicity, we will deal only with subhypergroups and full subhypergroups, defined below.
+For more details, we suggest \cite{ribeiro2016functorial}, \cite{ribeiro2021anel}, \cite{golzio2018brief} or even \cite{massouros2021overview}.

-\begin{definition} If $G,H$ are hypergroups with $H\subseteq G$, we say $H$ is \textbf{a subhypergroup (ou just subgroup)} of $G$ if the inclusion $H\hookrightarrow G$ is a morphism.
+\begin{definition} If $G,H$ are hypergroups with $H\subseteq G$, we say $H$ is \textbf{a subhypergroup (or just subgroup)} of $G$ if the inclusion $H\hookrightarrow G$ is a morphism.
 We say $H$ is a \textbf{full subhypergroup (or just full subgroup)} of $G$ if the inclusion $H\hookrightarrow G$ is a full morphism.
 Note that in the group case, all these prescriptions coincide. \end{definition}

 Let $\varphi:G\rightarrow H$ be a morphism of hypergroups.
 Denote